 Opioids attach to the receptors in your brain that relieve pain and result in feelings of pleasure.
 Dopamine, a chemical in the brain, is released at increased levels when opioids stimulate your reward circuits.
 This release leads to repeated drug use.

 Dopamine tells the brain to continue behaving in the same way, which contributes to making opiates so addictive.
-Since opioids work by depressing the body, your movements and functions become much slower.
+Since opioids depress the body, your movements and functions become much slower.

 More than 760,000 people have died since 1999 from a drug overdose